cferdinandi/astro/README.md

 Pick the one that best fits your project.

 ## How It Works
 Getting started with Astro is pretty easy.
-[View the online tutorial](http://cferdinandi.github.com/astro/) or dig through the `index.html` files.
+[View the online tutorial](http://cferdinandi.github.com/astro/) or dig through the sample HTML files.

 ## Changelog
 * v2.0 (June 5, 2013)